A Criterion for the Algebraic Density Property of Affine $SL_2$-Manifolds: Applications to Smooth Complex Affine Varieties

 (ii) When $A_1$ is nontrivial or $\C[X]$ is a quotient of $\C[\V_3]$, then $(D, U)$ forms a compatible pair of LNDs and $M$ has the so-called algebraic overshear density property by \cite{Andrist:2024aa}*{Proposition 3.3}. \end{remarks}

-In the following, we choose flexible smooth affine $\mathrm{SL}_2$-varieties with nontrivial $A_1$ or $A_2$ in their coordinate rings, applying {\it Theorem\,\ref{criterionADP}}, to find new examples of affine algebraic manifolds with the algebraic density property.
+In the following, we choose flexible smooth affine $\mathrm{SL}_2$-varieties with nontrivial $A_1$ or $A_2$ in their coordinate rings, applying {\it Theorem\,\ref{criterionADP}}, to find new examples of smooth affine algebraic varieties with the algebraic density property.